 Steve.
 No matter if you’re looking for a portal, a videoconferencing solution, or collaboration tools, a good place to begin is simply to ask for credentials.
 Not all are equal, so know the key certifications to look for, that, in essence, guarantee a set of best practices — such as ISO 27001 (with a scope that covers their business and the services they provide you, not that of the data centre provider they use), ISO 9001, and Cyber Essentials Plus.

 They shouldn’t be seen as a panacea, but their absence is often a sign the provider hasn’t been properly audited or isn’t focused enough on security to go through the process — so it’s an effective way to weed out your short-list.

 Chris.
 Publicly available information can also be a useful indicator.
 For example, search for their software in your device’s app store.
 When was the last update?
-If it’s more than a few months, it could indicate less-than-ideal proactiveness.
+If it’s more than a few months ago, it could indicate less-than-ideal proactiveness.
 You can also check if they’re available on governmental procurement platforms — such as G-Cloud in the UK.
-If so, it’s a guarantee the solution has been vetted for government use.
+If so, it’s a guarantee that the solution has been vetted for government use.